-AI systems rely on different kinds of hardware and infrastructure to work.
-Training AI models requires many powerful computers working at the same time.
-These computers often use GPUs or TPUs and large amounts of memory.
-Inference (when people use an AI model) can run on less powerful hardware, but it still needs efficient memory and networking.
-Some AI systems can also run directly on devices like phones or smart home devices.
-This is called Edge AI, and it uses special low-power chips.
+Using AI tools may look like a simple and friendly interaction online, but behind the scenes, AI runs on thousands of powerful computers working together.
+AI systems rely on different kinds of hardware and infrastructure to function.
+Training AI models requires many powerful computers working simultaneously—often using GPUs or TPUs and large amounts of memory.
+Inference (when people actually use an AI model) can run on less powerful hardware, but still needs efficient memory and networking.
+Some AI systems can also run directly on devices like phones, autonomous vehicles, or smart home devices, a process called Edge AI, using special low-power chips.
+Edge AI is now widely used for real-time analytics, IoT, and even autonomous driving.
+AI isn’t just tech software as it seems, it’s a physical reality, an entire industry behind it.

-Central Processing Units (CPUs) (the manager of the computer) handle general computer tasks and help coordinate the work of other components.
+- Central Processing Units (CPUs) (the manager of the computer) handle general computer tasks and help coordinate the work of other components.

-Graphics Processing Units (GPUs) (the worker that does many tasks at once) are very good at doing many calculations at the same time, which makes them useful for training deep learning models.
+- Graphics Processing Units (GPUs) (the worker that does many tasks at once) are very good at doing many calculations at the same time, which makes them useful for training deep learning models.

-Tensor Processing Units (TPUs) are special chips designed by Google specifically for machine learning tasks.
+- Tensor Processing Units (TPUs) are special chips designed by Google specifically for machine learning tasks.

-Field-Programmable Gate Arrays (FPGAs) are flexible chips that can be reprogrammed to perform specialized AI tasks.
+- Field-Programmable Gate Arrays (FPGAs) are flexible chips that can be reprogrammed to perform specialized AI tasks.

-Random Access Memory (RAM) temporarily stores data and models while the computer is working.
+- Random Access Memory (RAM) temporarily stores data and models while the computer is working.

-SSDs and HDDs store large datasets, AI models, and software.
+- SSDs and HDDs store large datasets, AI models, and software.

-High-bandwidth memory (HBM) is very fast memory used in advanced AI chips so they can access data quickly.
+- High-bandwidth memory (HBM) is very fast memory used in advanced AI chips so they can access data quickly.

-High-speed interconnects allow computers inside data centers to communicate with each other very quickly (for example InfiniBand or Ethernet).
+- High-speed interconnects allow computers inside data centers to communicate with each other very quickly (for example InfiniBand or Ethernet).

-Network switches and routers manage how data moves between computers.
+- Network switches and routers manage how data moves between computers.

-Cooling systems (air or liquid cooling) keep powerful machines from overheating.
+- Cooling systems (air or liquid cooling) keep powerful machines from overheating.

-Power units provide the electricity needed to run servers and GPUs.
+- Power units provide the electricity needed to run servers and GPUs.

-Racks and servers are the structures that hold the computers inside data centers.
+- Racks and servers are the structures that hold the computers inside data centers.

-Backup power systems help keep everything running even if there is a power outage.
+- Backup power systems help keep everything running even if there is a power outage.

 Overview of the current AI hardware landscape as of 2026